Tuesday, March 29, 2016

 The humility of God?

-Normally when we think of God, humility does not come to mind, does it?
 Is humility a part of God's character?
 It may be far more then we previously considered.
 Let's see.

 What is interesting about the Spirit of God is the Spirit (always in the feminine gender in OT Hebrew) is equally God along with the Father and the Son.

-Yet the Spirit is called the Spirit of glory (IPet 4:14) but we are never directly told to glorify the Spirit.
+The Spirit is called the Spirit of glory (IPet 4:14) but we are never directly told to glorify the Spirit.
 The Spirit is always revealing, glorifying, enabling and pointing us to glorify others (the Father and Son).

 The contrast is important and significant.
 This tells us God is not only all glorious but as the Spirit, is all humble as well.
-The Holy Spirit is truly multifacited and asks nothing of us (i.e. to humble ourself) the Spirit doesn't also fully take part in.
+The Holy Spirit is truly multifacited and asks nothing of us (i.e. to humble ourself) that the Spirit (God) doesn't also fully take part in.

 Part of what makes God so great is God - as Spirit - is also so humble and other oriented; not by necessity but by choice.